top of page

 Don't Doubt Your Forgiveness

-I should never doubt God's forgiveness if I have truly repented of my sins.
-My worth before God does not come from myself but from the sacrifice of His Son Jesus on the cross for me.
+I should never doubt God's forgiveness, if I have truly repented of my sins.
+My worth before God does not come from myself, but from the sacrifice of His Son Jesus on the cross for me.
 God loves me so much that He became man and died on the cross to bear my sins.
-He rose from the dead to give me life and to give me hope.
+He rose from the dead to give me life and hope.

 An Everlasting Love

-And so Jesus today offers us all His love and His amazing forgiveness!
+In Jeremiah 31:3, the prophet tells Israel that God loves them with an everlasting love and because of this He draws them to Him with lovingkindness.
+Even so, today, Jesus offers us all His love and His amazing forgiveness!
 He draws us to Himself where we can find true peace and true joy!
 Hallelujah!!

 How great His love,